CS2401-Spring2020/Week-12/README.md

 ```

 ### What do you have to do
-1. Fill in the methods described above in the file `myBinarySearchTreeTester.java` using the comments to guide the construction of the methods.
+1. Fill in the methods described above in the file `myBinarySearchTreeNode.java` using the comments to guide the construction of the methods.
 1. Test your class by creating at least *5 test cases using `JUnit`.
 For this you will create a new file called `myBinarySearchTreeTester.java`.
 You are expected to describe and justify each test case in a comment right before in the code.

 ### What you should submit on Git